Auto Motor und Sport

-Auto Motor und Sport, (stylized in all lowercase) and abbreviated AMS or AMuS, is a German automobile magazine.
+Auto Motor und Sport (stylized in all lowercase), abbreviated as AMS or AMuS, is a German automobile magazine.

 It is published fortnightly by Motor Presse Netzwerk's subsidiary Motor Presse Stuttgart, a specialist magazine publisher that is 59.9% owned by the publishing house Gruner + Jahr.

 History

 Motor und Sport was initially published in 1923 in Pößneck, Germany.
 It was founded by Fritz Pullig and Felicitas Von Reznicek.
 Pullig began his career by racing motorcycles in 1912 at the Nurburgring.
 Pullig was also an aviation pioneer (his first flight was at what is now Hangelarer Airport on 17 July 1909) and became a flight instructor in 1913.
 He served as a soldier in WWI and WWII.
 After the latter, Pullig became an acclaimed author, writing over 30 novels.
 Notable works include Lockfuhrer Lund (1940), Du bist nicht Sylvia (1939) and Der Held seiner Liebe.
 In the early 1950s, Pullig was a prototype test driver for Daimler Benz and Opel car prototypes in Frankfurt and tested over 345 prototype cars.

 In 1963 Pullig died sitting behind the steering wheel of his car in a garage in Mainz, Germany.

 Felicitas Von Reznicek co-authored to Motor und Sport magazine with Fritz Pullig.
 She authored many novels throughout her career.
 One of the novels was Hitler’s Spy Princess, based on Von Reznicek's tale of how she became implicated in a conspiracy to overthrow the German government.